-As seen in Table 5.1, the development scheme proposes a total of 185 car parking spaces, including two (2) PWD bays, for a total provision rate of 0.43 spaces per unit.
+As seen in Table 5.1, the development scheme proposes a total of 180 car parking spaces, including four (4) PWD bays, for a total provision rate of 0.42 spaces per unit.

-Resident parking is proposed at a rate of 0.31 spaces per unit.
-Further discussion regarding the suitability of this rate of provision is included in the following section (5.1.2), as well as a technical note included in Appendix C to this report.
+Resident parking is proposed at a rate of 0.30 spaces per unit.
+Further discussion regarding the suitability of this rate of provision is included in the following section (Section 5.1.2), as well as a technical note included in Appendix C to this report.

-A visitor car parking supply of 51 spaces is proposed, equivalent to 0.12 spaces per unit.
+A visitor car parking supply of 52 spaces is proposed, equivalent to 0.12 spaces per unit.
 While this is less than the EDQ minimum requirement of 0.15 spaces per unit, it is generally consistent with the approved visitor car parking supply (48 visitor spaces for 380 units = 0.125 visitor spaces per unit) and is therefore considered acceptable.

-It is also noted that Council has endorsed a draft Planning Scheme amendment which revises the City Core and City Frame boundaries.
-Once this amendment has been incorporated, the subject site would be located within the City Core instead of the City Frame.
-This would have an associated decrease in the visitor car parking rate, from 0.15 spaces per unit to 0.05 spaces per unit.
+It is also noted that Council has recently adopted a Planning Scheme amendment which revises the City Core and City Frame boundaries.
+As a result, the subject site is now located within the City Core rather than the City Frame.
+This decreases the visitor car parking rate, from a minimum of 0.15 spaces per unit to a prescribed rate of 0.05 spaces per unit.
+As such, the site would only require 22 visitor spaces.
+The changes also result in a maximum residential parking rate.
+As such, the proposed parking rate for residents is compliant with Council outcomes at this location.